pagong/cloudinit-for-k3os/README.md

 of linuxkit/metadata is requiring a file called `config` in the top level of the ISO.

 That's why this fork is needed: create a hard link from `user-data` to `config` before making the ISO image.
-(Bonus info: use mkisofs for Suse Linux)
+(Bonus info: for Suse Linux use `mkisofs`.)

 Example: run `k3os-build.sh K3os-091-a` to generate an ISO file called `cidata-K3os-091-a.iso`